Y0Coss/docs-fork/pages/storage_and_backup/object_storage/connect_other_ressources_in_vrack_private_network/guide.en-gb.md

 Once the Gateway has been created and associated to a vRack Private Network, the next step is to whitelist a set of IPs from your Object Storage.
 To do so, there are multiple ways:

- - Using Object Storage Bucket Policies: The feature is not yet implemented but will be soon available.
+- Using Object Storage Bucket Policies: The feature is not yet implemented but will be available soon.
- - Using Object Storage User Policies where you can explicitely whitelist IP ranges that can work with Object Storage resources
+- Using Object Storage User Policies where you can explicitly whitelist IP ranges that can work with Object Storage resources

 #### User Policies implementation